 AAR airport is connected by a bus service to/from Aarhus via the Airport Express.
 The bus arrives at the airport 30 minutes before scheduled departures, if you require longer be sure to take an earlier bus.
 Adult one-way fare is 115 DKK.
 Tickets are sold on the bus, and payable by cash (Danish Crowns, Swedish Crowns, British Pounds, US Dollars, Euro) or credit cards.
 For route maps, schedules and fares, visit the Aarhus Airport website.

 At the time of this update, we were unable to find information about car rental agencies at the airport.

-Taxis are available just outside of the Arrivals area on a 24-hour basis.
+Taxis are available 24-hours a day outside of the Arrivals area.
 All taxis are metered, and reservations are not required.
-One way to/from Aarhus is estimated at 650 DKK (at the time of this January 2019 update).
+One way to/from Aarhus is estimated at 650 DKK (at the time of this update).

 This guide is for informational purposes only to assist with your planning.
 All information, including rates and hours, are subject to change at any time without notice.
 The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers and their web sites.
 We are not representatives of any of the above mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.